liv7c/devblog/posts/vim-with-vscode.md

 ---
-title: Getting started with vim with vscode
+title: Using vim with VSCode
 date: '2022-01-03'
 tags:
   - vim
-description: Blog post about how to get started with vim using the vim plugin in vscode
+description: Blog post sharing some tips about using vim with VSCode
 keywords:
   - vim
-  - vscode
 ---

-Using the vim plugin in vscode is a really good way to try out another way of editing code and get a feel for it.
-Among the reasons to get started with vim with the vscode plugin:

-* You get to dive into using vim, its modes and motions straight away with little to no configuration.
-You do not have to spend hours making vim work with your linter and formatter.
-* You get comfortable with vim and its text editing experience.
-You will already have your favorite shortcuts if you decide to use vim as your main code editor.
+The goal of this post is to share some tips about using the vim plugin in VSCode.
+The plugin is a really good option to try out another way of editing code and get a feel for it.
+It allows you to dive into using vim, its modes and motions with little to no configuration.
+You do not have to spend hours making vim work with your linter, formatter or file extensions.
+By using vim consistently with VSCode, you will already have your favorite shortcuts and motions if you decide to move away from VSCode later on.

-Nowadays, I use mostly neovim but spending time in vscode getting used to vim was very helpful.
+Nowadays I use mostly neovim, but using the plugin for a while was very helpful to make that transition smoother.
 If you feel like taking this jump, let's get started!

 ## Installation

 First, let's install the plugin: [Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
 Once you relaunch your code editor and open a file, you will normally see on the bottom bar `NORMAL` which is one of vim modes.
 Your cursor will also look a little different.

-### Vim and its modes
+## Remember Vim and its modes

 Vim has several modes.
 Each mode has its own keyboard shortcuts and motions.
 The three most common:

 * `normal` (also called `command` mode): this is the mode you should use most of the time.
-In `normal` mode, you can move around your file using `g` and `gg`, go to a certain line (`:2` to go to line 2), search for a term (`/Gary` to search for that name), etc.
+In `normal` mode, you can move around your file using `g` and `gg`, search for a term (`/Gary` to search for that name), etc.
 * `insert`: it is the mode you use for writing text.
 When you want to add some code, you enter the `insert` mode by typing `i`.
 * `visual`:  It is the equivalent to using your mouse to select some text.
-Just type `v` to enter it. `V` to select the whole line in visual mode.
+Just type `v` to enter it.
+With `V`, you can select the whole line in visual mode.
 * `last line mode`: you enter it with the `:`.
 In this mode, you can do things like opening a file (`:e nameOfYourFile`), saving it (`:w`) and exiting vim (`:q`).

 ## Learning vim

-If you are unfamiliar with vim and its modes and motions, `vimtutor` is a great way to get started.
+If you are unfamiliar with vim, its modes and motions, `vimtutor` is a great way to get started.

 I also cannot recommend enough this [playlist on youtube](https://www.youtube.com/playlist?list=PLm323Lc7iSW_wuxqmKx_xxNtJC_hJbQ7R) by [the Primeagen](https://twitter.com/ThePrimeagen).
 In this series of videos, you will learn enough to get started using vim in a productive way.
 They are full of tips and make learning vim less overwhelming by teaching you just enough.

 ## Basic settings

 When using the plugin, you can first customize things like the `leader` key or set up relative line numbers.
 The `leader` key in vim is the key you use alongside one or more other keys to create a keyboard shortcut most of the time in normal mode.
-When you start configuring your `vimrc`, people add what is called `remaps`.
+When you start configuring your `vimrc`, people add `remaps`.
 The whole idea of remaps is to create shortcuts you are very comfortable with to do certain things.
 You can create a shortcut to toggle the sidebar, go back and forth between your last two files, etc.

-In vscode, you can also create your own shortcuts and already choose your leader key.
+In VSCode, you can also create your own shortcuts and already choose your leader key.
 The `,` and `space` are very popular choices for the leader key.
 Once again, try out a few different keys and see what feels right.

 You can add some customizations directly in your `settings.json`.
 For example, my vim settings are: